parkerhutchinson/stereo-resume/README.md

 #### retool.com(brand side) https://retool.com - Senior Web Engineer
 As the primary maintainer of the web experience at retool my duties included:
 * Maintaining the site and functionality that was implemented before I was employed.
 The tech stack I inherited was Contentful, Netlify, Gatsby, React, Styled-components.
-Fixing bugs, fixing invalid markup, fixing API and datastructures.
+This involved Fixing bugs, fixing invalid markup, fixing API and datastructures.
 * Creating interactive experiences with the guidance of the design team.
 Working with the existing design language to build out pages for the marketing team.
 Making pages to experiment with growth and lead generation.
 * I was tasked with evaluting the current stack and seeing if we can improve or make the DX and management experience better.
 This involved research and tech analysis of various CMS solutions.
 This also included alternatives to our backend and hosting providers.
 * Post the evalutation I personally migrated the tech stack to Vercel,NextJS, and Sanity.
 Which saw a massive improvement in developer and management experience.
 FCP, TTI and performance scores all improved.

-#### asana.com(brand side) https://asana.com - Senior Web Engineer (1 year)
+#### asana.com(brand side) https://asana.com - Senior Web Engineer
 asana brought me on originally to help architect and design solutions for the re-platforming initiative they began on the dot com. asana.com was originally developed in a legacy version of a mostly unheard of static generation framework called Statemic.
 It was my shared responsibility to help in the technical transition of the site from php, html, css into NextJS, Contentful, React(TS), and CSS-in-JS.

 * In cooperation with other senior level web engineers to architect and design a new marketing application for the asana.com website using current web development meta technologies.
 React+Typescript, with a NextJS backbone.
 Data would go from static markdown and yaml being live edited in github to the popular headless CMS Contentful.